Ellestial/100-days-of-code/r2-log.md

 **Thoughts**: I found the video fascinating.
 It was an hour and a half lecture on turning a "class"-like function into something more efficient using prototype.
 The lecturer went through the process of working through this through steps to change the below

+## Day 24: July 20, 2019

+**Today's Progress**: Took an 8 hour class on web components and ended up creating a CTA bus tracker app.

+**Thoughts**: Very interesting!
+I learned about DOM Shadowing, custom elements, and templates.
+Some of it was more complex for me to figure out, but nothing was way over my head, so I count that as a success!
+[See my tracker here](https://codepen.io/Ellestial/pen/xvGqzW)

+## Day 25: July 21, 2019

+**Today's Progress**: Worked on random quote machine project.

+**Thoughts**: I think I'm a bit burnt out from such a long programming day yesterday, so I didn't get as far as I would have liked.
+I failed 2 of the tests that Free Code Camp set up with this project, which I will resolve in the future.

 ```
 var Car = function(speed) {  var result = {};
   result.speed = speed;